USC Stevens Center Welcomes Two Licensing Associates

 The USC Stevens Center for Innovation, the University of Southern California’s technology transfer office, has hired Kate Rodriguez and Nicholas Lee to join its licensing team.
 They began their new positions January 28, 2019.

-The new licensing associates will join the Stevens Center physical science licensing team.
 Rodriguez will work on material science and software technologies, while Lee will focus on chemistry and physical sciences.
 Licensing associates interact with faculty and researchers, assess their inventions, and identify potential commercial applications through market research and analysis.
 They manage a portfolio of university-owned inventions and support intellectual property development, protection, marketing to potential business partners capable of bringing the inventions to market, and licensing.

 “Kate and Nick are great additions to our licensing team,” said Jennifer Dyer, executive director of the Stevens Center.
 “They will help us market some of the exciting technologies that are coming out of USC physical sciences research.”